Could Elon Musk cause Twitter to finally get an edit button? - NewsBreak

 Twitter does offer an ‘undo’ button to its Twitter Blue subscribers , which allows users to cancel a tweet before anyone else sees it.
 But even being a paying subscriber doesn’t give you access to a simple edit button.
 Currently, if you want to change a tweet, you’d have to delete and rewrite it, or correct it in a thread.

 On Monday, after becoming the social media platform’s largest outside stakeholder , Elon Musk tweeted a poll asking followers if they wanted an edit button.
-Within an hour of the poll being posted, the majority of voters selected “yse” rather than “on.”Richest billionaires in Colorado
+Within an hour of the poll being posted, the majority of voters selected “yse” rather than “on.”Twitter stock jumps after Elon Musk takes 9% stake in company

 Twitter CEO Parag Agrawal retweeted Musk’s poll , saying, “The consequences of this poll will be important.
 Please vote carefully,” copying a March tweet by Musk .